davidgs/c8-workshop/Exercise2/index.md

 ![Final count](images/final-answer.png)

 We will be using this simple ScriptWorker for other parts of this lab.

+Time to move on to [Exercise 3](../Exercise3/index.md).